Kalman Filter-based Sensing in Communication Systems with Clock Asynchronism: Performance Analysis of the Proposed Sensing Scheme

 \subsection{Complexity of the KF-based Sensing Scheme}

 The KF-based sensing scheme contains three MUSIC procedures to estimate AoA, Doppler, and range, respectively, and a KF filtering procedure for enhancing the CSI.

-The major complexity of the MUSIC procedures is from the eigenvalue decomposition and is thus $\mathcal{O}(N_{MUSIC}^3)$, where $N_{MUSIC} = \max(P_t Q_t, N_c, M_s)$.
+The major complexity of the MUSIC procedures is from the eigenvalue decomposition and is thus $\mathcal{O}(N_{MUSIC}^3)$, where $N_{MUSIC} = \max(P_t Q_t, N_c, M_s)$, where $\max(\cdot)$ is to obtain the maximum value in a set.
 The KF filtering procedure only needs to add two rounds of scalar multiplications over $M_s$ CSI measurements at $N_c$ subcarriers in parallel.
 Therefore, the complexity of the KF filtering procedure is $\mathcal{O}(M_s)$.

 In conclusion, the complexity of the proposed KF-based sensing scheme is $\mathcal{O}(3N_{MUSIC}^3 + M_s)$, which is approximately $\mathcal{O}(N_{MUSIC}^3)$.